-We are working to improve outcomes for patients by increasing the:
+We aimed to improve outcomes for patients by increasing the:

 accuracy with which pre-hospital clinicians assess suspected strokes and care needs,

 number of correct patient transfers (to the appropriate local hospital) based on the assessment

 Currently, pre-hospital clinicians use the FAST (Face, Arm, Speech, Time) test to guide the identification of a patient having a stroke.
 In Greater Manchester (GM) and Eastern Cheshire, stroke services are centralised into three Hyper Acute Stroke Units (HASUs).
 Pre-hospital clinicians transfer a patient to a HASU if a stroke is suspected.
 The North West Ambulance Service (NWAS) in GM and Eastern Cheshire use the GM Stroke Pre-hospital pathway flow chart, which in addition to the FAST test, incorporates clinical exclusions that determine if a patient needs immediate treatment to stabilise a life-threatening situation; in which case patients need transferring to the nearest Emergency Department, before being transferred to a HASU for stroke treatment.

 The Greater Manchester Stroke Operational Delivery Network (ODN) developed the Pre-Hospital Pathway Aid (PHPA) app which guides pre-hospital clinicians through the GM stroke pathway with the aim of improving compliance.
 The PHPA app has been piloted by the ODN and results show potential for the app in reducing pathway breaches.
 We are now using existing data to better understand why pathway breaches occur and how we could improve.

 Working with NWAS we linked historical ambulance data, with data from Salford Royal NHS Foundation Trust to identify: